American and British English spelling differences: -our, -or

-Most words of this kind came from Latin, where the ending was spelled -or.
-They were first adopted into English from early Old French, and the ending was spelled -our, -or or -ur.
-After the Norman conquest of England, the ending became -our to match the later Old French spelling.
-The -our ending was used not only in new English borrowings, but was also applied to the earlier borrowings that had used -or.
-However, -or was still sometimes found.
-The first three folios of Shakespeare's plays used both spellings before they were standardised to -our in the Fourth Folio of 1685.
-After the Renaissance, new borrowings from Latin were taken up with their original -or ending, and many words once ending in -our (for example, chancellour and governour) reverted to -or.
-Many words of the -our/or group do not have a Latin counterpart that ends in -or; for example, armo(u)r, behavio(u)r, harbo(u)r, neighbo(u)r; also arbo(u)r, meaning "shelter", though senses "tree" and "tool" are always arbor, a false cognate of the other word.
-Some 16th- and early 17th-century British scholars indeed insisted that -or be used for words from Latin (e.g., color) and -our for French loans; but in many cases the etymology was not clear, and therefore some scholars advocated -or only and others -our only.
+Most words of this kind came from Latin, where the ending was spelled ‑or.
+They were first adopted into English from early Old French, and the ending was spelled ‑our, ‑or or ‑ur.
+After the Norman Conquest, the ending became ‑our to match the later Old French spelling.
+The ‑our ending was used not only in new English borrowings, but was also applied to the earlier borrowings that had used ‑or.
+However, ‑or was still sometimes found.
+The first three folios of Shakespeare's plays used both spellings before they were standardised to ‑our in the Fourth Folio of 1685.

+After the Renaissance, new borrowings from Latin were taken up with their original ‑or ending, and many words once ending in ‑our (for example, chancellour and governour) reverted to ‑or.
+A few words of the ‑our/or group do not have a Latin counterpart that ends in ‑or; for example, armo(u)r, behavio(u)r, harbo(u)r, neighbo(u)r; also arbo(u)r, meaning "shelter", though senses "tree" and "tool" are always arbor, a false cognate of the other word.
+The word arbor would be more accurately spelled arber or arbre in the US and the UK, respectively, the latter of which is the French word for "tree".
+Some 16th- and early 17th-century British scholars indeed insisted that ‑or be used for words from Latin (e.g., color) and ‑our for French loans; however, in many cases, the etymology was not clear, and therefore some scholars advocated ‑or only and others ‑our only.

 Webster's 1828 dictionary had only -or and is given much of the credit for the adoption of this form in the United States.
-By contrast, Johnson's 1755 (pre-U.S. independence and establishment) dictionary used -our for all words still so spelled in Britain (like colour), but also for words where the u has since been dropped: ambassadour, emperour, governour, inferiour, perturbatour, superiour; errour, horrour, mirrour, tenour, terrour, tremour.
+By contrast, Johnson's 1755 (pre-US independence and establishment) dictionary used -our for all words still so spelled in Britain (like colour), but also for words where the u has since been dropped: ambassadour, emperour, errour, governour, horrour, inferiour, mirrour, perturbatour, superiour, tenour, terrour, tremour.
 Johnson, unlike Webster, was not an advocate of spelling reform, but chose the spelling best derived, as he saw it, from among the variations in his sources.
 He preferred French over Latin spellings because, as he put it, "the French generally supplied us".
-English speakers who moved to America took these preferences with them.
+English speakers who moved to the United States took these preferences with them.
 In the early 20th century, H. L. Mencken notes that "honor appears in the 1776 Declaration of Independence, but it seems to have been put there rather by accident than by design".
 In Jefferson's original draft it is spelled "honour".
 In Britain, examples of behavior, color, flavor, harbor, and neighbor rarely appear in Old Bailey court records from the 17th and 18th centuries, whereas there are thousands of examples of their -our counterparts.
 One notable exception is honor.
-Honor and honour were equally frequent in Britain until the 17th century; honor only exists in the UK now as the spelling of Honor Oak, a district of London and the occasional given name Honor.
+Honor and honour were equally frequent in Britain until the 17th century; honor only exists in the UK now as the spelling of Honor Oak, a district of London, and of the occasional given name Honor.